 Mark is a qualified psychotherapy supervisor (CCPE 2009), supporting especially those working towards EMDR Practitioner or Consultant status.

-As a former BBC and Reuters foreign correspondent and editor, and founding Director in 2002 of the Dart Centre Europe for Journalism and Trauma, he supports journalists and news organisations in the reporting and personal impact of traumatic events.
+As a former BBC and Reuters foreign correspondent and editor, and founding Director from 2002-2008 of the Dart Centre Europe for Journalism and Trauma, he has long supported journalists and news organisations in the reporting and personal impact of traumatic events.